 I been hearing hearing worry from people I talk with.
 They worry about themselves, their children, grandchildren, nieces, nephews.
+They ask, how can I stop worrying?

 I goes something like this: I worry for the children around me.
 I don’t know how to help them.
-I sure hope ‘Suzie Que’ and ‘Arnold Cakes’ figure it out.
+I sure hope ‘Suzie Que’ and ‘Arnold Cupcake’ figure it out.
 They seem too relaxed or carefree about their future.

-Here are some extreme examples of transformations.
+Here are some extreme examples of people who chose to stop worrying and transform.

 He suffered childhood trauma.
 Then there was poverty, lack of food, put downs and condescension from peers and most debilitating a lack of love—conditions under which most of us would have quit, melted down or collapsed.